-A popular Argentine psychologist and author of parenting books, and her daughter will provide their insight on local parenting practices here in Argentina and provide their tips on how to raise an emotionally intelligent child.
+Here are many things that parents can learn from how other cultures think about parenting and instilling emotional intelligence in their children.
+Maritchu Seitun, a popular Argentine psychologist and author of parenting books, and her daughter Sofia Chas, an author of children’s books, will provide their insight on local parenting practices here in Argentina and provide their tips on how to raise emotionally intelligent children.

 Full Interview Transcript